induktio/thinker/Details.md

 6. Descriptions of various configuration values have been updated to reflect their actual meaning.
 7. Add new predefined units Trance Scout Patrol and Police Garrison.
 8. Plasma Shard weapon strength is raised to 14.
+9. Secret project priorities are adjusted for the AI to start important projects first.

 SMAC in SMACX mod